Caracol Natural Monument Reservation

 A ancient Maya archaeological site

-Driving up into the Mt.
-Pine Ridge Forest Reserve, guests experience the spectacular transition of two entirely different ecosystems as the broadleaf jungle gives way to the higher elevation pine savannah.
-En route to Caracol you will stop at the Rio Frio Cave, an immense walk-through cave where you will learn about limestone columns and other natural formations at one of the most photographic sites in the Cayo District.
+Driving up into the Mountain Pine Ridge Forest Reserve, guests experience the dramatic transition from lush broadleaf jungle to the high-elevation pine savannah.
+Along the scenic route, stop at Rio Frio Cave, an immense walk-through cave famous for its towering limestone columns and natural formations—one of the most photogenic sites in the Cayo District.

 All Your Own